Actipro/Avalonia-Controls/Documentation/topics/customizing-string-resources.md

 For instance, when hovering the mouse over the **Show Password** button of a password textbox, a tooltip whose default text is `"Show Password"` is displayed.
 The string `"Show Password"` is defined as a string resource in the Shared assembly.

-All Actipro Avalonia UI controls that have displayable strings will have string resources defined for those items.
+All Actipro Avalonia controls that have displayable strings will have string resources defined for those items.
 You can view all the string resources in our products with the [String Resource Browser](utilities/string-resource-browser.md).

 ## Localization